 The word ‘thal’ means tray/platter in Bangla.

-Food plays an integral part in Bangladeshi culture, my family keenly celebrated all festivals, harvests, and new births with huge gatherings of family, friends, and neighbours.
+Food plays an integral part in Bangladeshi culture, every festival, harvest, wedding, new births are celebrated with lots of food, with family, friends, and neighbours chipping in the cooking.

-My fondest memory from that time includes seeing both my Mother and Grandmother skilfully manage these events with ease, creativity and resourcefulness- making little go far.
+Growing up my fondest memory include seeing both my Mother and Grandmother skilfully manage these events with ease, creativity and resourcefulness- making little go far.

-My own cooking ventures began around the age of ten, mainly helping my mother, who by then suffered with a severe form of rheumatoid arthritis, leaving her with limited mobility.
+My own cooking ventures began around the age of ten, mainly helping my mother, who suffered with limited mobility due to rheumatoid arthritis.

-MIXED THAL encompasses everything I enjoy; connecting with people, food, art, and fashion.
+MIXED THAL encompasses everything I enjoy; connecting with people, food, art, and creativity.

 The long journey of